pavan2709/calculator_in/README.md

 # calculator_in
-we have imported the tkinter module. run the iven file after downloading in ide(python).
+we have imported the tkinter module. run the file after downloading in ide(python).